syncfusion-content/windowsforms-docs/WindowsForms/ComboBoxAdv/Event-handling.md

 No</td><td>
 No</td></tr>
 </table>

- Populating the ComboBoxAdv
+### Populating the ComboBoxAdv

-To populate the ComboBoxAdv containing the predefined percent values with other percent values and allowing the text field of the ComboBoxAdv to behave like PercentTextBox, follow thye given steps:
+To populate the ComboBoxAdv containing the predefined percent values with other percent values and allowing the text field of the ComboBoxAdv to behave like PercentTextBox, follow the given steps:

 * Derive a new class from the existing Syncfusion ComboBoxAdv.
 Override as shown here and give a new definition for TextBox.